 For those energetic souls, plan a long hike along this coastal trail which is part of the GR 34 (Grande Randonnée) and follows the entire coastline of Brittany

-Pro Tip: If you don’t a car, the “Tire-Bouchon,” the corkscrew tourist train, runs from Auray to Quiberon and you can access the Côte Sauvage from Quiberon.
+Pro Tip: If you don’t have a car, the “Tire-Bouchon,” the corkscrew tourist train, runs from Auray to Quiberon and you can access the Côte Sauvage from Quiberon.

 9. Taste Breton Delights: Kouign Amann And Far Breton

-Kouign Amann is a sure-fire way to fall in love with Brittany France.
+Kouign Amann is a surefire way to fall in love with Brittany France.

 You definitely want to know how to pronounce Kouign amann.
-Order “Kween ah-mon” anywhere in Brittany France and voilà, before you appears a divine butter cake, typical of this region.
+Order “Kween ah-mon” anywhere in Brittany France and voilà , before you appears a divine butter cake, typical of this region.
 Layers of pastry, layers of butter, and sugar, which becomes caramelized in the baking process, create this Breton cake which is sweet, and salty with a little crunch.
 It is to die for.
 Is Kouign amann to be eaten for breakfast or dessert?
 I say, indulge whenever it suits.
 Kouign amann serves up a healthy dose of French plaisir (pleasure) and it is hard not to go back for seconds or even thirds!

 Far Breton, another delight typical to Brittany France, is not quite as seductive as Kouign amann.
 However, this flan-style dessert, often made with prunes or raisins, is well-worth savouring.